Avenge2766/AutoEnc/README.md

 # AutoEnc
-Simple autoencoder using keras and mnis
+Simple autoencoder using keras and mnist